What is a digital badge?

-*Please note this link will take you to the Acclaim platform, a third party whose privacy practices differ from VDCI’s.
-If you provide personal data to Acclaim, your data is governed by their privacy statement.
+*Please note this link will take you to the Credly platform, a third party whose privacy practices differ from VDCI’s.
+If you provide personal data to Credly, your data is governed by their privacy statement.

 Where can I share my badge?

 You can share your badges with anyone you’d like, wherever you’d like: LinkedIn; Facebook; Twitter; Via email; Embedded in a website.

 Every credential and profile on Credly has a unique URL that can be embedded on a resume or website.
 Credly also offers seamless integration with several popular social and professional networking platforms for the display of credentials as badges.

 How do I share open badges on social and professional media?